Sloth-on-meth/onlineveilingmeester-bot-discord/README.md

 ---

-A Discord bot that watches for auction links, fetches relevant data from APIs or scraped pages, summarizes them using GPT-4o, and drops detailed embeds with costs, timers, and image grids.
+A Discord bot that watches for auction links, fetches relevant data from APIs or scraped pages, summarizes them using GPT-4o, and drops detailed embeds with cost breakdowns, live countdowns, and image grids.
+It also supports bid tracking with real-time ping notifications.

 ---